Americans Abroad Weekend Rewind: Jonathan Gonzalez, John Brooks and more

 EREDIVISIE

-Matt Miazga started and played 90 minutes in Vitesse’s 1-0 loss to Feyenoord on Saturday.

-Shane O’Neill did not dress in Excelsior’s 3-0 loss to NAC Breda on Sunday.
+Shane O’Neill did not dress for Excelsior’s 2-1 loss to Zwolle on Saturday.

 Desevio Payne did not dress for Excelsior on Saturday.